Ngopimas/profile-minimal/src/content/projects/onecode.md

 ---
-title: "OneCode Cloud Platform"
+title: "OneCode Cloud"
 description: "A modern cloud platform for deploying and managing Python applications, part of the OneCode ecosystem by DeepLime."
 pubDatetime: 2024-07-11T15:30:00Z
-tags: ["nextjs", "aws", "typescript", "python"]
+tags: ["nextjs", "aws", "typescript", "python", "serverless"]
 featured: true
 url: "https://www.onecode.rocks"
 repository: "https://github.com/deeplime-io/onecode"
 ---

-I developed the OneCode Cloud Platform, a sophisticated web application that enables seamless deployment and management of Python applications.
-This platform serves as the cornerstone of the OneCode ecosystem, providing users with a streamlined interface for deploying their Python scripts.
+I developed OneCode Cloud, a sophisticated web application that enables seamless deployment and management of Python applications.
+This platform serves as the cornerstone of the OneCode ecosystem, providing users with a streamlined interface for deploying their Python scripts without the complexity of traditional cloud infrastructure.

 OneCode is an open-source library developed by DeepLime designed to facilitate easy collaborative Python development.
-It allows for the versatile execution of applications and teams up with OneCode Cloud, a web platform that enables the secure, scalable, and cost-effective deployment of Python applications to end-users.
-This platform provides a user-friendly interface for deploying scripts without requiring extensive coding changes.
+The OneCode Cloud Platform extends this ecosystem by providing a secure, scalable, and cost-effective way to deploy these applications to end-users.

 ![OneCode Cloud](../../assets/images/onecode-cloud.png)

 ## Business Value and Impact

-The OneCode Cloud Platform significantly reduces the time and effort required to deploy Python applications, enabling businesses to bring their products to market faster.
-By providing a secure and scalable infrastructure, it ensures that applications can handle varying loads and maintain high availability, which is crucial for business continuity and customer satisfaction.

-For example, a client was able to reduce their deployment time from weeks to days, allowing them to quickly respond to market demands and improve their competitive edge.

-## Problem-Solving Approach and Key Challenges Overcome

-### Problem-Solving Approach

-- **Modern Web Architecture**: Built a robust web application using Next.js and TypeScript to ensure high performance and maintainability.
-- **Cloud Integration**: Leveraged AWS services to create a secure and scalable cloud infrastructure.
-- **User Authentication**: Developed a comprehensive authentication system with role-based access control to ensure secure access to the platform.
-- **Automated Deployment**: Implemented a CI/CD pipeline to streamline the deployment process and reduce manual intervention.

-### Key Challenges Overcome

-- **Scalability**: Designed a cloud architecture that can automatically scale to handle varying loads, ensuring consistent performance.
-- **Security**: Integrated AWS Cognito for secure user authentication and authorization, protecting sensitive data.
-- **User Experience**: Created an intuitive and responsive user interface that works seamlessly across all devices.

-## My Role and Responsibilities

-As a lead developer in this project, I was responsible for:

-- Selecting the appropriate technologies.
-- Designing and implementing the core features.
-- Adhering to best practices.
-- Delivering the project on time.
+The OneCode Cloud Platform delivers significant ROI by reducing infrastructure complexity and deployment time:

+- **Reduced deployment time**: Clients who previously spent weeks configuring deployment environments now deploy in days
+- **Decreased operational costs** through optimized serverless architecture and automatic scaling
+- **Improved developer productivity** with a simplified workflow that abstracts away cloud infrastructure complexities
+- **Enhanced collaboration** between technical and non-technical team members through an intuitive UI

+For example, a data science team at one of the world's biggest mining company was able to deploy their machine learning models to business users in 3 days instead of the previous weeks, dramatically accelerating their ability to deliver insights.

 ## Technologies Used

-- **Next.js**: For a modern web architecture and optimal performance.
-- **TypeScript**: For type safety and code reliability.
-- **AWS Lambda**: For serverless computing and cost-effective scaling.
-- **AWS Cognito**: For secure user authentication and authorization.
+- **Frontend**: Next.js, TypeScript, React Query, TailwindCSS
+- **Backend**: Serverless architecture with AWS Lambda, Node.js
+- **Authentication**: AWS Cognito with custom authorization workflows
-- **AWS S3**: For scalable file storage and retrieval.
+- **Data Storage**: PostgreSQL, S3 for file storage
+- **DevOps**: GitHub Actions, automated testing and deployment pipelines

+## Technical Architecture

+The platform follows a modern serverless architecture built around workspace isolation and least privilege principles.
+Each application runs in its own isolated environment with configurable resource limits.
+The system mainly uses REST APIs for control operations and serverless functions for application execution.

 ## Future Enhancements